astropy/pyvo/docs/astropy_samp/example_table_image.rst

-TOPCAT and Aladin will run a SAMP Hub if none is found, so for the following examples you can either start up one of these applications first, or you can start up the `astropy.samp` hub.
+TOPCAT and Aladin will run a SAMP Hub if none is found, so for the following examples you can either start up one of these applications first, or you can start up the `pyvo.astropy_samp` hub.
 You can start this using the following command::

     $ samp_hub